luxonis/depthai-experiments/gen2-wls-filter/README.md

 AttributeError: module 'cv2.cv2' has no attribute 'ximgproc'
 ```

-This means that `opencv-contrib-python` is missing on your machine.
+This means that `opencv-contrib-python` is missing (or needs to be reinstalled) on your machine.
 Please install it using `python3 -m pip install opencv-contrib-python` and then re-run `./main.py`:

 ![image](https://user-images.githubusercontent.com/32992551/104220890-628a6380-53fd-11eb-9098-ffefc3dd3aa6.png)